Cozy Peach Kitchen

 • Blender: I love my KitchenAid blender and it works like a charm with this pumpkin smoothie, but you don't need a fancy blender to make this recipe.
 Any kind will work.

-• Sweetness: Adjust maple syrup amount based on banana ripeness.
-Some bananas are SO sweet and you don't even need to add maple syrup.
+• Sweetness: Adjust the amount of maple syrup based on banana ripeness.
+Some bananas are so sweet when ripe that you don't even need to add maple syrup.
 You can also use honey or agave syrup.

-• Temperature: The frozen banana will cool down the smoothie, but if you want an ice cold smoothie I recommend adding 1-2 ice cubes.
+• Temperature: The frozen banana will cool down the smoothie, but if you want an ice-cold pumpkin smoothie I recommend adding 1-2 ice cubes.
 Crushed ice works even better if you have it on hand.
 You can also refrigerate the pumpkin filling for an even colder smoothie.

 • Protein powder blends well into this smoothie and is a great way to pump up the protein content.
 I recommend choosing a plain or vanilla flavored protein powder.